PisterLab/micromissiles-unity/docs/Simulation_Runner.md

 - **--build_name**: Build name.
 If not provided, defaults to `micromissiles`.
 - **--build_root**: Build root directory.
 If not provided, defaults to `Build/`.

-The standalone build is outputted to a timestamped subdirectory of the build root directory.
+The standalone build is stored in a timestamped subdirectory of the build root directory.
 ```
 # Example build directory on a Mac.
 Build/